PierreSenellart/provsql/doc/source/user/knowledge-compilation.rst

     SELECT * FROM tseytin_cnf_mapping(
       '00000000-0000-0000-0000-000000000000');

-Feed it a concrete token, either a literal UUID or one materialised in a plain table.
-You cannot pull the token inline from a provenance-tracked relation in the same statement (``FROM suspects s, tseytin_cnf_mapping(s.provsql) m``): while ``provsql.active`` is on the planner hook refuses to rewrite a multi-column function applied to a tracked relation (*FROM function with multiple output attributes not supported*).
-Set ``provsql.active`` off for that pattern.
+Feed it a concrete token: a literal UUID, one materialised in a plain table, or one read inline from a provenance-tracked relation (``FROM suspects s, tseytin_cnf_mapping(s.provsql) m``), whose rows then keep the provenance of the row of ``suspects`` they come from.

 The ``variable`` column matches the DIMACS numbering, ``gate`` is the original-circuit input UUID, and ``probability`` its weight.
 In ProvSQL